imperador/imperador.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: some of the things I have worked on during my PhD
 ---

 {% for project in site.projects %}